bvi1994/marko-giphy-keyboard/tutorial.md

 In this case, we don't need to turn the function as a string.

-For the purposes for building our GIF Keyboard, we added the `updateSearchTerm` to our event handler for our `<input />`.
+For the purposes for building our GIF Keyboard, we added `updateSearchTerm` to our event handler for our `<input />`.
 This means that every time a user inputs something in the searchox, the `searchTerm` states gets updated and the component gets re-rendered.

 We will be building our own event handler later in this tutorial.

 [This is what your code should look like currently](https://github.com/bvi1994/marko-keyboard-example/blob/part-one/src/pages/index/index.marko).

-## What we have learned so far
+### What we have learned so far

 Lets take a step back what we learned so far just by building the searchbar component.

  - `onCreate` method and what it does
- - Initializing `state` of a component, how to modify the value of the state and how to access the state in HTML
+ - Initializing `state` of a component, how to modify the value of the `state` and how to access the `state` in HTML
- - Attaching call back to event handlers
+ - Attaching call back to native event handlers

-## Encapulation of a component (custom tags)
+## Encapulation of a component (custom tags) {#part-two}

 Lets encapsulate the component that we have written into one component now.
 First, remove both components in `src/components` (`app-layout.marko` and `mouse-mask.marko` components) that were generated by the `marko-create` helper.